ESPN on ABC: Taglines

-Each ABC Sports broadcast would usually begin with the tagline: "The following is a special presentation of ABC Sports."
-Until September 1998, ABC Sports programs ended with the line "This has been a presentation of ABC Sports.
-Recognized around the world as the leader in sports television."
+Each ABC Sports broadcast would usually begin with the tagline: "The following is a presentation of ABC Sports."
+Sometimes, events that pre-empt regular programming (locally or nationally) would begin with: "The following is a special presentation of ABC Sports."
+Until September 1998, ABC Sports programs ended with the line "This has been a presentation of ABC Sports, recognized around the world as the leader in sports television."

 After Disney began to integrate ESPN and ABC Sports after buying both companies in 1996, ABC changed the tagline to "Continuing the tradition of excellence."
 This tagline lasted from September 1998 through late 2002.
 Beginning in 2001, ABC added the tagline to "ABC Sports: Championship Television," in regards to ABC's sports championship lineup (which included the Bowl Championship Series, the Stanley Cup Finals, the Super Bowl, the NBA Finals, the Indianapolis 500, and the FIFA World Cup), which lasted through September 2, 2006, when Disney totally integrated ESPN into ABC Sports.

 Since 2000, the closing tagline – "This has been a presentation of ABC Sports, in association with ESPN" – had been used at the end of each NHL and NBA broadcast on ABC, because of their deals through ESPN.
 This lasted through September 2, 2006, when the tagline “This has been a presentation of ESPN, The Worldwide Leader in Sports” became permanent for all ABC broadcasts, when ABC Sports was renamed ESPN on ABC.

-When the ESPN on ABC transition was complete, each broadcast at first used the tagline "The following is a special presentation of ESPN on ABC" is used, while ending with the tagline, "This has been a special presentation of ESPN on ABC", in a similar manner to ABC Sports back then.
+When the ESPN on ABC transition was complete, each broadcast at first used the tagline "The following is a presentation of ESPN on ABC", while ending with the tagline, "This has been a presentation of ESPN on ABC", in a similar manner to ABC Sports back then. ("The following is a special presentation of ESPN on ABC" is used whenever the regular program line-up (network or local) is pre-empted as a result of that event.)
 The ending had been used on a regular basis from 2006 through 2012, but as of today, has been rarely used.
-In late 2013, ESPN introduced a new intro for ESPN on ABC, with two different voiceovers being recorded.
-One with the announcer saying “A special presentation”, another with the same announcer saying “A presentation”.
-If there was a string of various programming on a certain weekend or a simulcast of an event airing on ESPN (most notably the final day of the NFL Draft), the tagline "You're watching ESPN on ABC" has been used.
+In late 2013, ESPN introduced a new intro for ESPN on ABC, again with two different voiceovers being recorded.
+One with the announcer saying “A special presentation” (for special sporting events and telecasts that cause the regular program line-up to be pre-empted), another with the same announcer saying “A presentation” that is used for scheduled sporting events.
+If there was a string of various programming on a certain weekend or a simulcast of an event airing on ESPN (most notably the final day of the NFL draft), the tagline "You're watching ESPN on ABC" has been used.